A systematic optimization approach for a class of statistical inference problems utilizing data augmentation: Marks' approach for constrained optimization

-Let us consider the following constrained optimization problem: where $f(\bs \theta)$ is the objective function and $g(\bs \theta)$ encodes the constraint of the optimization problem.
+where $f(\bs \theta)$ is the objective function and $g(\bs \theta)$ encodes the constraint of the optimization problem.
 In particular, let us focus on the case where $g(\bs \theta)$ is not a convex function.
-This implies that the optimization problem cannot be directly solved.
-This difficulty can be overcome by utilizing a surrogate function $\m Q(\bs \theta, \hat{\bs \theta}^{(i)})$ at a given estimate $\hat{ \bs \theta} ^{(i)}$, such that Provided the above properties are satisfied, then the following approximation of \eqref{eq:Opt_const}:
+This implies that the optimization problem cannot be solved directly using standard techniques, such as quadratic programming or fractional programming.
+This difficulty can be overcome by utilizing a surrogate function $\m Q(\bs \theta, \hat{\bs \theta}^{(i)})$ at a given estimate $\hat{ \bs \theta} ^{(i)}$, such that